Major Guitar Chords: Introduction To G, C, A, and F major

 f-major-guitar-chord-first-shape

-This is how the f major guitar chord will sound like when strummed once:
+This is how the f major guitar chord will sound when strummed once:

-• The F Major guitar chord is written in songs with the capital letter F.
+• The F major guitar chord is written as the capital letter F.

 • It is the first chord in Hey Jude.